Become a Partnering Recipient Agency with Feeding It Forward

 Tip: Once you have created a profile, download the ChowMatch mobile app for Android or iPhone to receive food runs from your smart phone.

 - If your staff or volunteers can transport food donations, they can also sign up as volunteer food runners.
 You will be notified when a food donation is matched to your organization and then if a volunteer doesn’t accept the run to transport it to you, a member of your staff, or your volunteer can claim the run and transport it.

 - IMPORTANT!
 If at any time your organization can not accept donated food, you must change your profile status to “inactive”, otherwise, you may receive food that you cannot use.
-Go to Recipient>my recipient account>status> select from drop down menu.
+In ChowMatch app, Go to Recipient>my recipient account>status> select from drop down menu.

 - Your organization’s established relationships with food donors will be honored when the donor selects your organization as a food recipient.
 Check with all your established donors to make sure that they select your organization at the time they schedule a food donation.
 Encourage your donors to join Feeding It Forward and sign up to use ChowMatch if they haven’t already!

 - Once you complete your organization’s profile your account will be activated.
 Your designated contact person will receive an email when food donation matches are made and food runs are scheduled.
 You can also login to your account at any time to check on scheduled food runs.
 Go to Recipient>my food runs

 - Matches are based on the information in your profile including: types of food, amount of food, timing, and location.
 When a donor posts a food donation, a match is made with your organization, and a volunteer accepts the run, the food run will be scheduled automatically during your designated hours.
 You can update any profile changes online anytime.

 - Volunteer food runners will ask you to sign the Food Safety Tracking Form upon receipt of the food.
 Retain a copy of these forms in your files to satisfy county health regulations in case there is ever an issue with food safety.